On the $b$-quark running mass in QCD and the SM: Acknowledgments

 \section{Acknowledgments}

 The authors are grateful to M.Yu.~Kalmykov and A.I.~Onischenko for fruitful discussions.
 Multiple comments on the manuscript by M.Yu.~Kalmykov are also acknowledged.
+In addition, we would like to thank Steven Martin for pointing out misprints in the published version of the paper.
 This work was supported in part by the German Federal Ministry for Education and Research BMBF through Grant No.\ 05H15GUCC1, by the German Research Foundation DFG through the Collaborative Research Centre No.\ SFB~676 {\it Particles, Strings and the Early Universe: the Structure of Matter and Space-Time}, by the Russian Foundation for Basic Research RFBR through Grant No.~14-02-00494, and by the Heisenberg-Landau Programme.

 \boldmath